sygmaprotocol/sygma-relayer/docs/general/Fees.md

 #### Deposit flow

 1) Calculate the final fee
-   - Based on resourceID, domainsID and amount request a final fee amount that will be required to execute the deposit.
+   - Based on resourceID, domainsID and amount, request a final fee amount that will be required to execute the deposit.
 2) Execute deposit
    - Send the appropriate token amount based on the calculated final fee when executing the deposit.